Webinar

 Willem: I think you did a very good job.
 Nothing to add there.

 Moving to the next slide then.
 So we've gotten a great overview by Michel of the state of today, which has some benefits, but clearly also some challenges.
 So why do we believe we need to optimize the ad experience?
 And we're not alone actually, why is the industry looking at optimizing ad experiences today?
 And this came from a lot of conversations over the past year with partners, with customers.
-And the first one is just even a more meta concept like - the current perception: isn't a current full replacement ad experience, a weird one actually, which came from old technologies like TV where that was the only way possible, but now that you have a younger audience, which is very used to engaging with their content, interacting with it, chatting with it, for them to see their valuable content completely disturbed by the full replacement ad, it does feel not so modern in a way.
+And the first one is just even a more meta concept like - the current perception: isn't a current full replacement ad experience, a weird one, which came from old technologies like TV where that was the only way possible, but now that you have a younger audience, which is very used to engaging with their content, interacting with it, chatting with it, for them to see their valuable content completely disturbed by the full replacement ad, it does feel not so modern in a way.

 Michel: No, it's a bit weird doing this and it's actually something that sinks in after a while as a brand.
 You create your experience, you connect your viewers to it and then you disconnect and you show ads.
 Very weird if you really think about it.